PaddlePaddle/PaddleOCR/ppstructure/README.md

 Most of the parameters are consistent with the paddleocr whl package, see [doc of whl](../doc/doc_en/whl_en.md)

 After running, each image will have a directory with the same name under the directory specified in the output field.
-Each table in the picture will be stored as an excel, and the excel file name will be the coordinates of the table in the image.
+Each table in the picture will be stored as an excel and figure area will be cropped and saved, the excel and image file name will be the coordinates of the table in the image.

 ## 2. PPStructure Pipeline